 Here are the key areas we recommend monitoring:

-How long does it take for a data point—say, a blood pressure reading—to appear in the EHR after it’s captured by a device?
+How long does it take for a data point—say, a blood pressure reading—to appear in the EHR after a device captures it?
 A few seconds might be acceptable.
 A few hours isn’t.
 Delays can impact clinical decisions, especially for high-risk patients.

 Make sure to track: